 The repetition of “burns, burns, burns” drives home the idea that love can hurt.
 It’s passionate, but it can also be destructive.

-The “ring of fire” isn’t just a metaphor for passion—it’s a trap, something impossible to escape from once someone falls in.
+The “ring of fire” isn’t just a metaphor for passion.
+It’s a trap, something impossible to escape from once someone falls in.

 Verse 2: The Sweetness and Danger of Love